pancochea/DSTechT/README.md

 Then run the online system build script.

-## Airgapped Resources Download
+## Air gapped Resources Download

-To download all resources for an airgapped installation and avoid rebuilding the `haystack-rag` containers, download the resources file from the link in the mail, and place it in the `resources` folder at the root of this repository (see folder structure section).
+To download all resources for an air gapped installation and avoid rebuilding the `haystack-rag` containers, download the resources file from the link in the mail, and place it in the `resources` folder at the root of this repository (see folder structure section).

 ## Haystack-rag-ui Containers